harryrismananda/IP-HCK87-Harry/server/api_docs.md

 **Status Code:** `201 Created`

 **Error Responses:**
+- `400 Bad Request` - Text, answer, and courseId are required
-- `400 Bad Request` - Validation errors
+- `400 Bad Request` - Invalid courseId format
-- `500 Internal Server Error` - AI generation failed
+- `401 Unauthorized` - No authorization header
+- `403 Forbidden` - You are not authorized to access this resource

 ---